scipy/scipy/doc/source/tutorial/io.rst

      field1 =  0.50000
    }

-You can also save structs back again to Matlab (or Octave in our case) like this:
+You can also save structs back again to MATLAB (or Octave in our case) like this:

    >>> dt = [('f1', 'f8'), ('f2', 'S10')]